Are you using the right credit card when ordering food for delivery?

 Plus, if you’ve lost income this year and you need help making ends meet, the Chase Freedom Flex offers 0% interest on all purchases for the first 15 months you have the card (then a variable 14.99% to 23.74% afterward).
 That introductory offer enables you to make here-and-now purchases and pay them off over a longer period of time, saving big bucks on interest.

-The cherry on top is that the Freedom Flex currently comes with a very sweet sign-up bonus.
-Now through January 13, you’ll earn a one-time $200 cash bonus after you spend $500 on purchases within the first three months after you open the account, plus new card holders earn 5% cash back on grocery purchases (not including Target and Walmart) for the first 12 months you have the card, up to $12,000 in combined purchases.
+The cherry on top is that the Freedom Flex currently comes with a solid sign-up bonus.
+New card applicants can earn a one-time $200 cash bonus after spending $500 on purchases within the first three months after you open the account.

 Oh, and did we mention there’s no annual fee on the Freedom Flex card?
 (There isn’t.)